Effective January 1, 2024, the Federal Carbon Tax rate rider will see a system-wide average increase of 0.5%. View the news release.

 Where does this money go?

 We don’t keep any of the carbon tax collected.
-We’re required to submit all carbon tax revenue collected during 2019–2022 to the Government of Canada.

 The provincial government is developing the mechanism to reinvest these funds back into Saskatchewan.